thesandboxchicago/wireguard-installer-manager/.github/README.md

 ### Prerequisite
 - CentOS, Debian, Ubuntu, Arch, Fedora, Redhat, Raspbian
 - Linux Kernel 4.1 or newer
-- You will need root access, or a user account with `sudo` privilege.
+- You will need root access or a user account with `sudo` privilege.

 ### Installation